shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/comparison.md

     -->
     </canvas>
     <aside class="notes">
-        <b>If we take a look at the Overall Lighthouse Performance, once again we have two groups: skate, stencil, native, polymer and the others</b>
+        <b>If we take a look at the Overall Lighthouse Performance, once again Stencil + prerendering beats Native.
+Skate, polymer and stencil are pretty close to each others.</b>
     </aside>
 </section>